dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 To work around this, simply press Tab to hover over and press spacebar to simulate a click.

+Note: This work-around doesn't seem to work in macOS 11.3 and newer

 ## Wake from sleep heavily distorted on AMD/ATI in macOS 11.3 and newer

 Unfortunately a very well known issue the community is investigating, current known solution is to simply downgrade to 11.2.3 or older until a proper fix can be found.
 Additionally logging out and logging in can resolve the issue without requiring a reboot